 How Does Condensation on the Inside of Windows Form?

-When condensation on inside of windows is an issue, it is due to the fact that there is an excessive level of moisture or humidity in your household.
+When condensation on the inside of windows is an issue, it is due to the fact that there is an excessive level of moisture or humidity in your household.
 This tends to happen more often in the winter as the heat inside your home clashes with the colder air on the windows.

 This can be an issue if the condensation turns to mold, which can be harmful to your health.
 In addition, mold can cause the foundation and wooden structure supporting your windows to break down.
 Therefore reducing the amount of humidity in your home can help protect both our windows and the foundation of your home.